- Normal precautions

 There are additional dress requirements at certain religious sites.
 Women may be asked to put on a chador (a garment that covers the whole body except the face), before entering.

-Please note that while in Iran, Irish citizens are subject to Iranian law, which differs in many areas to Irish law.
+Irish citizens are subject to Iranian law when in Iran, which differs in many areas to Irish law.

 There are restrictive laws governing modesty and sexuality in Iran.
 Sex outside of marriage and adultery are illegal and subject to severe penalties, including the death penalty.